nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The use of generic types in the above predicates allows it to be implemented independent of the actual type of the property, as long as the relevant getters are supplied.

 ### Feature: Ingredient Substitutions

 #### Overview

 The `sub` command allows the user to search for commonly used substitutions for ingredients.

 #### Implementation

 The sub command likewise goes through the standard command execution pipeline.

-In `SubCommandParser`, we determine whether the ingredient defined by the user to be searched up for substitutes is valid using the regex for ingredient names that was previously defined.
+In `SubCommandParser`, we determine whether the ingredient defined by the user (to be searched up for substitutes) is valid using the regex for ingredient names that was previously defined.

 In the execution of the sub command, the (valid) ingredient is queried first in a preloaded list of substitutions.
 This preloaded list is stored within SubstitutionsUtil and accessed through a getter from the recipe book.
 Subsequently, the same ingredient is then queried in every recipe within the recipe book.

 Should the ingredient be found in the preloaded list, the corresponding substitutions will be added to the list of substitutes to be returned to user.
 Otherwise, should the ingredient be found in any recipe in the recipe book, should any substitutes for that ingredient be stored, it will likewise be added to the list.

 This list is created in the form of a `HashSet` such that any duplicates will not be displayed more than once.

 The display of the results will be in the command result box which is different from the other commands, since the results of the `sub` command return ingredients instead of recipes.

 ### Feature: Import RecipeBook

 #### Overview

-The `import` command allows the user to select a file in JSON format.
-If the file parses correctly into a RecipeBook, the recipes in the JSON file are successfully imported while ignoring duplicates.
-If the file does not parse correctly, the import will fail and be cancelled.
+The `import` command allows the user to import another RecipeBook JSON file into the app.

+If the imported file parses correctly into a RecipeBook, the recipes in the JSON file are successfully imported while ignoring duplicates.
+Else, if the file does not parse correctly, the import operation will fail and be cancelled.

 <img class="diagram" src="images/ImportSequenceDiagram.png" width="1128" />

 #### Implementation

 The `import` command goes through the standard command execution pipeline, skipping the parser phase.

-During the execution of the import command, we will call `execute()` on `ImportManager` class which is a part of the `Storage` package which allows the user to select a JSON file that parses correctly into a RecipeBook.
-The parsing is done by the parse methods in `JsonUtil` class.
+During the execution of the import command, we will call `execute()` on `ImportManager` class instance.
+This class, which is a part of the `Storage` package, allows the user to select another Recipe Book JSON file for import from their file system.
+The parsing is performed using the existing `parse` methods in the `seedu.recipe.commons.util.JsonUtil` class.
-Afterwards, we will check with our own RecipeBook to filter out duplicates and add the remaining non-duplicate recipes.
+Afterwards, we will cross-check with our current RecipeBook to filter out duplicate recipes, and add the remaining non-duplicate recipes.

 <div markdown="span" class="alert alert-info">

-:information_source: **Note:** If the user clicks the <kbd>Cancel</kbd> button or closes the file explorer without selecting a JSON file, the recipe list will remain unchanged.
+:information_source: **Note:** If the user clicks the <kbd>Cancel</kbd> button or closes the file explorer without selecting a JSON file, the recipe list will remain unchanged, and nothing will be imported.

 </div>

 ### Feature: Export RecipeBook

 #### Overview

-The `export` command allows the user to select a file path to export the current Recipe Book in JSON format, similar to how we would normally save the recipes in a JSON file.
+The `export` command allows the user to export the current Recipe Book as a JSON file, to a file system location of their choosing.
+This JSON file will be in a format which is compatible with the [Import](#feature-import-recipebook) feature.

 <img class="diagram" src="images/ExportSequenceDiagram.png" width="1128" />

 #### Implementation

 The `export` command goes through the standard command execution pipeline, skipping the parser phase.

-During the execution of the export command, we will call `execute()` on `ExportManager` class which is a part of the `Storage` package which allows the user to select an existing file path for the export operation.
+During the execution of the export command, we will call `execute()` on an instance of the `ExportManager` class which forms a part of the `Storage` package.
+This class allows the user to select a save location for the exported JSON file.

-The export is done by copying the current saved RecipeBook JSON file and exporting the copy of it.
-If the RecipeBook Json file is not found, parsing of the current recipes will be done and exported as a JSON file.
+The export function is performed by performing a duplicate save of the current Recipe Book of the app, in addition to its default save location.
+If the current RecipeBook has not yet been saved, this command will first trigger a save into the App's default save location, then create another copy of that JSON file for export.
-The parsing is done by the parse methods in `JsonUtil` class.
+The JSON formatting and export operations are performed by the parse methods in `seedu.recipe.commons.util.JsonUtil` class.

 <div markdown="span" class="alert alert-info">

-:information_source: **Note:** If the user clicks the <kbd>Cancel</kbd> button or closes the file explorer without selecting a file path, nothing will be exported.
+:information_source: **Note:** If the user clicks the <kbd>Cancel</kbd> button or closes the file explorer without selecting a save location, the Recipe Book will not be exported.

 </div>

 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-after: always;"></div>

 ## **Appendix: Requirements**

 ### Glossary